-Ordinarily, students placed on academic probation will receive written notice of their probationary status from the PA Program as soon as possible.
+Ordinarily, students who have been placed on academic probation will receive written notice of their probationary status from the PA Program as soon as practicable.
 However, academic probation is automatic if one or more of the requisite conditions is met and therefore is not contingent upon receipt of written notification.
 It is the student's responsibility to verify his or her academic standing before each semester and seek clarification if needed from the student's academic advisor.